It’s not easy to compare the Leap and the Aeron at first glance. They’re both manufactured by furniture giants and have very passionate supporters.

 - Ergonomic adjustments.
 T. Dietrich considers that Herman Miller has all the ergonomic adjustments you need to keep a correct, comfortable posture.

 - Good against lumbar, shoulder, and wrist pain.
 T. White advises you to get a used Leap because it will be the best chair under 300 to get for your health.
-T. says that almost 95% of the pain is gone after using the Leap.
+T. says that almost 95% of the pain is gone after using.

 - Good for gaming.
-Limelikegreen on Amazon appreciates all the ergonomic adjustments of the Leap.
-If you’re like him and have 4+ hour gaming sessions, the Leap keeps you cool, prevents pain, and keeps your blood circulating well.
+Limelikegreen on Amazon appreciates all the ergonomic adjustments.
+If you’re like him and have 4+ hour gaming sessions, it keeps you cool, prevents pain, and keeps your blood circulating well.

 The biggest problem with the Leap relates to its firm seat.
 Some people solved this problem with a gel cushion, while others prefer to get up once in a while.